desec-io/draft-shetho-dnsop-ds-automation/draft-ietf-dnsop-ds-automation.md

 The need to make a choice in the face of this dichotomy is not specific to DS automation: even when DNSSEC parameters are relayed to the Parent through conventional channels, the Parent has to make some choice about which format(s) to accept.

-Some registries have chosen to prefer DNSKEY-style input which seemingly comes with greater influence on the delegation's security properties (in particular, the DS hash digest type).
-It is noted that regardless of the choice of input format, the Parent cannot prevent the Child from following insecure cryptographic practices (such as insecure key storage, or using a key with insufficient entropy).
-Besides, as the DS format contains a field indicating the hash digest type, objectionable ones (such as those outlawed by {{DS-IANA}}) can still be rejected even when ingesting CDS records, by inspecting that field.

-The fact that more than one input type needs to be considered burdens both Child DNS operators and Parents with the need to consider how to handle this dichotomy.
-Until this is addressed in an industry-wide manner and one of these mechanisms is deprecated in favor of the other, both Child DNS operators and Parents implementing automated DS maintenance should act as to maximize interoperability:

-- As there exists no protocol for Child DNS Operators to discover a Parent's input format preference, it seems best to publish both CDNSKEY as well as CDS records, in line with {{!RFC7344, Section 5}}.
+As there exists no protocol for Child DNS Operators to discover a Parent's input format preference, it seems best for interoperability to publish both CDNSKEY as well as CDS records, in line with {{!RFC7344, Section 5}}.
 The choice of hash digest type should follow current best practice {{DS-IANA}}.

-- Parents, independently of their input format preference, are advised to require publication of both CDS and CDNSKEY records, and to enforce consistency between them, as determined by matching CDS and CDNSKEY records using hash digest algorithms whose support is mandatory {{DS-IANA}}.
-(Consistency of CDS records with optional or unsupported hash digest types is not required.)

 Publishing the same information in two different formats is not ideal.
 Still, it is much less complex and costly than burdening the Child DNS operator with discovering each Parent's policy; also, it is very easily automated.
 Operators should ensure that published RRsets are consistent with each other.

+If both RRsets are published, Parents are expected to verify consistency between them {{!I-D.ietf-dnsop-cds-consistency}}, as determined by matching CDS and CDNSKEY records using hash digest algorithms whose support is mandatory {{DS-IANA}}.
+(Consistency of CDS records with optional or unsupported hash digest types is not required.)

-By rejecting the DS update if either RRset is found missing or inconsistent with the other, Child DNS operators are held responsible when publishing contradictory information.
-At the same time, Parents can retain whatever benefit their policy choice carries for them, while facilitating a later revision of that choice.
-This approach also simplifies possible future deprecation of one of the two formats, as no coordination or implementation changes would be needed on the child side.
+By rejecting the DS update if RRsets are found to be inconsistent, Child DNS operators are held responsible when publishing contradictory information.
+Note that this does not imply a restriction to the hash digest types found in the CDS RRset: If no inconsistencies are found, the parent can publish DS records with whatever digest type(s) it prefers.

 # IANA Considerations